-Strong gains in consumer spending and incomes in March
+March US incomes surge as relief rolls out, spending jumps

 Consumer spending rose 4.2% last month, the Commerce Department said Friday, the best showing since a 6.5% spending increase in June.
 Spending had fallen 1% in February as frigid winter weather disrupted sales.

 Incomes surged by a record-breaking 21.1% in March after having fallen 7% in February.
-The big gain reflected delivery of billions of dollars in relief payments with individual payments of up to $1,400 from the $1.9 trillion support package President Joe Biden pushed through Congress last month.
+The big gain reflected delivery of billions of dollars in relief payments with individuals getting up to $1,400 payments from the $1.9 trillion support package President Joe Biden pushed through Congress last month.

-The strong gains provided more evidence that the economy is poised for a robust recovery following last year’s pandemic-triggered recession.
-Economists are counting on strong consumer spending, which accounts for two-thirds of economic activity, to power a recovery this year, helped by trillions of dollars in government support, increased vaccinations which are encouraging more people to leave their homes and a surge in pent-up consumer demand.
+The strong gains offer yet more evidence that the economy is poised for a rapid recovery following last year’s pandemic-triggered recession.
+Economists are counting on strong consumer spending, which accounts for two-thirds of economic activity, to power a rebound this year with a trio of economic factors coming to a head: trillions of dollars in government support; increased mobility due to vaccinations; a surge in pent-up consumer demand.

 The government reported Thursday that the overall economy, as measured by the gross domestic product,, rose at a robust annual rate of 6.4% in the January-March quarter.
 Many analysts believe that growth in the current April-June quarter will be even stronger, perhaps topping 10%.